 Now we will understand what exactly is happening.
 Here,

 2-Go to security section at the left nav and scroll down.
-In Less secure app access, turn on the access.
-By default, it would be turned off.
+Look for ‘App password’.